 But God calls you to be a listener; it’s a powerful thing we can do to show his love, as opposed to getting upset.
 We see this in the book of James.

 “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”
 (James 1:19-20, NIV)

 This will allow you to be loving toward your neighbors and not let anger win out.
 It will show them God’s love as you walk in his righteousness.

 Pray to be a listener and not to respond in anger when you disagree with them or you feel insulted by a comment they make.

 If your neighbor confides in you about something, it’s so important that you don’t share it with others.
 Just because you know your neighbor is gossiping about you, it doesn’t mean you should choose to do the same to them.

 “Do not spread slanderous gossip among your people.
 Do not stand idly by when your neighbor’s life is threatened.
 I am the Lord.”
 (Leviticus 19:16, NLT)

 You want to be someone who is trustworthy and a safe person.
 Don’t gossip by sharing what others tell you in confidence.
+You would want the same courtesy also.
 Be a neighbor that keeps what others share with you to just you and them—so you can show them God.